 If Carnivora did boost the immune system, then I could understand how an enhanced immune system might be better at killing off bacteria/viruses.
 But, we will need clinical studies on this topic to know for sure.

 In healthy people, I believe Carnivora is safe.
 The Carnivora.com website states “There are no known contraindications using Carnivora with any prescription drugs (or other dietary supplements).”
 This doesn't mean there aren't any side effects.
 It just means the company isn't aware of any.

-Here are a list of things to consider when taking this supplement.
+While it probably is safe, here is a list of things to consider when taking this supplement.
 This list is not complete.

-- Stop taking Carnivora at least 2 weeks before having surgery.
+- Stop taking at least 2 weeks before having surgery.
 This is sage advice for all supplements too.

 - Start with less than recommended for the first week to see how you respond.

 - If you take blood thinner drugs, speak to your doctor/pharmacist.
 The product website also mentions this although they seem to not like blood thinners at all, calling them “toxic.”
 I'm not sure I'd go that far.
 The website also states blood may become too thin if taking combining blood thinner meds with high doses (20+ per administration) of Pure Extract drops.